korneel69/FTX-spot-future-arbitrage/README.md

 1. make use of colocation (AWS Asia Pacific (Tokyo) Region)
 2. automated restart based on CPU usage (if high, the websockets are down)

+Feel free to open an issue if you see improvement points.
+Participation is highly appreciated.